Tight Analysis of a One-Shot Quantum Secret Sharing Scheme: Introduction

 The common safeguards involve sending decoy states.
 Decoy states are common in many quantum protocols; these protocols run in multiple rounds some of which are used for checking the presence of an eavesdropper and the rest are used for the desired task~\cite{Lo_2005}.
 They naturally increase the cost of executing a protocol.
 For example, in one of the early and one of the most-cited HBB-QSS scheme~\cite{hillery-scheme}, the dealer had to first share a GHZ state $\tfrac{1}{\sqrt{2}}[\ket{000} + \ket{111}]$ among two other parties, say Bob and Charlie, and then all three would independently measure their share in one of two non-commuting basis.
 Then they publicly would disclose their basis without revealing their measurement outcomes.
 Presence of an eavesdropper can be detected due to the disturbance an eavesdropping may cause to the outcomes.
 Thus, in the recommended implementation, a certain fraction of the rounds are used solely for detecting eavesdropping.

+The current solutions beg an important question: {\em Is it possible to design a one-shot QSS scheme?} One that detects eavesdropping even in one round.

 The motivation behind this work is an early QSS scheme proposed by Hsu~\cite{hsu-scheme}, which we refer to as H03-QSS, that was designed to detect eavesdropping without using decoy rounds~\footnote{In the words of its author, ``Detection is not based on the statistical violation of an outcome sequence, but on the correlation of the outcomes of a qubit pair.".}.
-Given that most of the proposed QSS schemes uses multiple rounds to detect eavesdropping, the one-shot nature of H03-QSS appears to be an attractive blueprint for QSS schemes.
+Interestingly, the scheme could be used a framework, i.e., it allows variations in the form of choosing different sets of ``nonce'' states~\footnote{We use nonce to mean states chosen randomly but not kept secret, i.e., eventually disclosed.
+Similar to their role in secure protocols, they improve security by adding randomness.} Given that most of the proposed QSS schemes use multiple rounds to detect eavesdropping, the one-shot nature of H03-QSS appears to be an attractive blueprint for QSS schemes.

 However, Hsu proposed the scheme without an adequate proof of security.
-The primary objective of our work was to tightly characterise the security of the H03-QSS scheme.
-Interestingly, we made a few surprising discoveries en route, including a negative result.
+Our primary objective was to tightly characterise the security of the H03-QSS scheme.
+Interestingly, we made a few surprising discoveries en route, including some negative results that fundamentally limit the security achievable within this framework.